-- 1. Watch this promo video (2 min) and explore the website: MoneyPath.SecureFutures.org - 2.
-Watch this Money Path Educator Facilitation Video .
-You will play this video in the classroom to help you facilitate the lesson. - 3.
+- 1. Watch this promo video (2 min) for a brief overview of Money Path and explore the website: MoneyPath.SecureFutures.org - 2.
+Watch this Doney Path Educator Facilitation Video to learn how to give a Money Path Demo. - a.
+Using this facilitation video during the lesson is optional. - 3.
 Review the Volunteer Money Path Lesson Guide.
-You will use this guide in-class to help you facilitate the lesson. - a.
+You will use this guide in class to help you facilitate the lesson. - a.
 Please note this lesson guide is designed for a 60-90 minute class.
 Please adjust based on the length of your Money Coach lesson. - 4.
-You will receive an email from the Volunteer Manager with your class code.
+You will receive an email from the Volunteer Coordinator with your class code.
 If you do not have a Money Path account, use the class code to create your account.
 This is the same code that students will also use to create their accounts.
 Bring it with you to the group lesson! - 5.
-Create your own Money Path account and build 2-3 paths on your own that you can use as examples with the students. - a.
+Create your Money Path account and build 2-3 paths on your own that you can use as examples with the students. - a.
 Make sure to build a non-college path! - b.
 It's important to read the room to understand what students' interests are after high school.